paymennt/docs/community/10-funds-and-payments/1-account-balance.md

 * **Processing Amount:** The total amount from transactions that are currently being processed.
 * **Payout Amount:** The amount that has been paid out to your bank or payment card.
 * **On-Hold Balance:** The total amount from transactions that are on hold.
-* **Reserved - rolling/ Reserved - fixed Amount:** The amount that is reserved by Paymennt until reaching the reserved limit.
+* **Reserved - rolling / Reserved - fixed Amount:** The amount that is reserved by Paymennt until reaching the reserved limit.
 For more information, please refer to the <ins>[Reserved Amount](/community/1-account/5-reserved-account.md)</ins> page
 * **Outstanding Amount:** The negative balance due to unpaid plan fee or other Paymennt service fee

 ## Total Balance vs. Available Balance